 Who can have a child tested?
 What information do you need from me?

 Only a parent or legal guardian can consent to testing.
 I will require you to sign a legal parental consent form describing both of our rights and responsibilities in this situation before I work with your child.
 The form serves to protect us both.

-When we set up the appointment, I will also ask for information such as your address and phone number, and your child's name, birth date, school, grade, and relevant medical issues.
+When we set up the appointment, I will ask for basic demographic information.
 I also need to know the name of any previous IQ tests taken within the last year, as a child cannot take the exact same test twice within 12 months.

 Who sees the results?

 I give the report only to you.
 All results are completely confidential unless you choose to share them.

 What is the fee?
 What forms of payment do you accept?

 The prices depend on the test given, day, time, and driving distance.
 The fee includes testing, scoring, an explanation of the test results, and a written report detailing the scores and their meanings.
 The fee is for one test.